DeForest Kelley: Later career

+In 1971, he appeared in Room 222 as Matt Silverton, a student's father.

 In a TLC interview done in the late 1990s, Kelley joked that one of his biggest fears was that the words etched on his gravestone would be "He's dead, Jim".
 Kelley's obituary in Newsweek began: "We're not even going to try to resist: He's dead, Jim".
 He stated the year before his death that his legacy would be the many people McCoy had inspired to become doctors; "That's something that very few people can say they've done.
 I'm proud to say that I have".
 In 1991, Kelley received a star on the Hollywood Walk of Fame.
 In 1999, shortly before he died, he was awarded a Golden Boot award for his contribution to the genre of Western television and movies.

+Personal life

+Kelley married former actress Carolyn Charlotte Meagher Dowling in 1945, exchanging two 25-cent Indian rings.
+They met in 1942 when both were actors in a play and remained married for nearly 55 years until Kelley's death, living in a humble one-story ranch house in Sherman Oaks, California.
+The couple, who had no children, "were the most loving couple you've ever seen in your life," said Star Trek's Majel Barrett.

 Health and death

-Kelley was diagnosed with stomach cancer in 1997, from which he died on June 11, 1999, aged 79, at the Motion Picture and Television Country House and Hospital in Woodland Hills, Los Angeles.
+Kelley was diagnosed with stomach cancer in 1997, from which he died on June 11, 1999 at the age of 79 attended by his wife at the Motion Picture and Television Country House and Hospital in Woodland Hills, Los Angeles.
 His remains were cremated and the ashes were spread over the Pacific Ocean.